rhblind/django-gcharts/README.md

         class MyModel(models.Model):

+                # when using multiple managers, we need to specify the default 'objects' manager as well
+                # NOTE: Make sure to specify the default manager first, else wierd stuff can happen!
+                # See #Issue3
+                objects = models.Manager()
                 # register the GChartsManager as a manager for this model
                 gcharts = GChartsManager()
-                # when using multiple managers, we need to specify the default 'objects' manager as well
-                objects = models.Manager()

                 my_field = models.CharField(....)
                 my_other_field = models.IntegerField()